 When you share the benefits of skin-to-skin care with others, you become a better advocate for yourself and your baby, and you’re better able to communicate your preferences and requests with your health care providers.
 If baby is born early, ask how you may be able to practice this care in the Neonatal Intensive Care Unit (NICU).

 #3.
 Communicate your plans to everyone helping you birth

 Explain that you want baby placed skin-to-skin with you at birth, and that baby will stay in your room with you at all times.
 Unless complications arise that disrupt this opportunity, most nursing and other care can either be delayed or done with baby resting on your chest.

 While going skin-to-skin with baby after a cesarean is less common, for many moms it’s possible and is starting to become more popular.
 Ask to have baby placed on your chest in the operating room while your incision is closed.
 Gentle cesarean is an emerging practice that helps promote skin-to-skin care at birth; ask if your birthing facility offers this.

 #5.
-Requests all tests and procedure be done at your bedside
+Request all tests and procedures be done at your bedside

 Before baby goes home, they will undergo newborn screening.
 Ask to have these activities done while baby reclines on your chest, skin-to-skin with you.
 This helps relax baby and reduce any stress or pain from these procedures.
 If your baby has to go to another location for these activities, ask to accompany baby.